 ART 635 A, B, C. Sculpture.
 3 credits each.
+(May be repeated or taken concurrently.)

 Advanced sculptural projects with choices from a wide range of materials and techniques including welding, casting, carving, construction and others.
 Emphasis is on process development and personal creative growth.
 Prerequisite: Nine hours undergraduate sculpture or permission of instructor.